dotnet/docs/docs/core/compatibility/sdk/6.0/implicit-namespaces.md

 ## Old behavior

-No implicit namespaces are added to C# projects and there are no type conflicts.
+No implicit `global using` directives are added to C# projects and there are no type conflicts.

 ## New behavior